dcsil/CSC491/policies/team_grades.md

 When working in teams, students are expected to divide workload equitably.
 The nature of the division is up to the team members, and does not require that all members work the same hours or produce identical volumes of work.
-By default all team members receive an identical grade on team assignments.
+By default all team members receive an identical grade on team assignments, except for any part noted as "individual".

 During your first assignment you will create a "team expectations" document that all team members must agree on.
 This will help us set expectations for workload and expectations of all members.